tikenn/ml-project-template/README.md

     </tr>
     <tr>
         <td><code>results/</code></td>
-        <td>Stores textual and numerical results for the model including final output and monitoring results</td>
+        <td>Stores textual and numerical results for the model including final output and monitoring results.
+This directory may contain any output from the <code>model/</code> folder or any scripts that process the results in a more pallitable <strong>text</strong> format.
+This location might also be appropriate for jupyter notebook files for both text <strong>and</strong> visual results.</td>
     </tr>
     <tr>
         <td><code>visualizations/</code></td>
-        <td>Graphical or other visual representations of model output, including results, model-building monitoring, and architecture diagrams</td>
+        <td>Graphical or other visual representations of model output, including results, model-building monitoring, and architecture diagrams.
+May contain any visual output from the <code>model/</code> folder or any scripts that process results into a visual format.</td>
     </tr>
 </table>

+# Automation
+Setting up NodeJS and python environments as well as creating multiple directories for each iteration involves several cumbersome steps.
+Additionally, it is easy to forget something small in the process.
+Therefore, a few scripts are provided for automating these processes.
+Both of these scripts assume a `bash` environment.

+## `initialize_new_project.sh`
+This script is extremely simple in that it only sets up a NodeJS project and conda environment based on the project name.
+However, these steps are easy to forget and are essential to creating easily replicable machine learning environment.

+## `create_additional_iterations.sh`
+This script automates setup of additional iterations, which would involve the creation of several directories.
+The script pulls all directories in the training directory, finds the last iteration (highest numbered directory), and creates a new one incremented by one.